OneCleverFox/Full-Stack-Bad-Bank-Application/README.md

 **README.md**

 # M.I.T.
-Frontend Application
+Fullstack Application

 ## Project Title

 M.I.T.
-Frontend Application
+Fullstack Application

 ## Description/Motivation

 The M.I.T.
-Frontend Application is a fully functional React-based web application that serves as the frontend for the Massachusetts Institute of Technology (M.I.T.) banking application.
+Fullstack Application is a fully functional React-based web application that serves as the frontend for the Massachusetts Institute of Technology (M.I.T.) banking application.
 This project was developed as part of a course to showcase skills acquired in full-stack development.

 Our aim was to create a user-friendly application that enables users to perform banking transactions, manage their account information, and leverage the benefits of modern web technologies.

 ## Installation Guidelines

 To run the M.I.T.
-Frontend Application on your local machine, follow these steps:
+Fullstack Application on your local machine, follow these steps:

 1. **Install Docker**: Ensure that you have Docker installed on your system.